MichaelXu27/Obsidian/SQL Stuff/PostgreSQL Constraints.md

 ### Not Null Constraints

-* Sometimes we want to reinforce that a column must have a value, this can be done with the `NOT NULL` constraint
+* Sometimes we create [[SQL Tables]] we want to reinforce that a column must have a value, this can be done with the `NOT NULL` constraint
 ```postgresql
 CREATE TABLE users (
     name TEXT NOT NULL,